NOAA-OCM/SWMPrExtension/README.md

 </table>

 <h3>Retrieve</h3>
+in the <code>SWMPr</code> package, retrieve functions help the user load SWMP data into R.

 <table>
 <tr><td><code>import_local_nut</code></td><td>A modified version of <code>import_local</code> from the <code>SWMPr</code> package.
 This version allows the user to specify the collection method (<code>CollMethd</code>) argument to separate monthly nutrient sampling data from monthly 24-hr nutrient sampling data.</td></tr>
 </table>

 <h3>Reporting</h3>
+The new concept of reporting refers to functions that were specifically developed for use with NERRS reserve-level & national-level reporting scripts that are used to generate the reserve-level and national-level annual reports.
+They are included as part of this package in case users find them useful for their own purposes.

 <h4>Reserve Level Template</h4>
 <table>
 <tr><td><code>create_sk_flextable_list</code></td><td>Create a list of <code>flextable</code> objects to display Seasonal Kendall results in the NERRS reserve level template.</td></tr>